DSA: Advertising Transparency

 Advertising Transparency [Art 26, 39]

-Rule: Online platforms must ensure advertisements are clearly identifiable and provide information about who paid for them and why the user was targeted.
-VLOPs have additional repository requirements.
+Rule: Under Art 26, online platforms must ensure advertisements are clearly identifiable and provide information about who paid for them and why the user was targeted.
+VLOPs have additional repository requirements under Art 39.

 Basic Ad Transparency [Art 26]